alex210501/FlightSimulator/README.md

 - GET the plane by ID
 - GET the company
 - GET the type of the plane

+-> app.get('/plane/:parametre') and then redirected to '/'

+Where parametre will be the plane's ID

 ### :tokyo_tower: The airport